RCJacH/RCJacH.github.io/content/post/review/scoop.md

 ### Scoop Update

 This will update an app, including scoop itself.

-By default, as in using `scoop update` without argument, scoop will update itself with git, and display all the new commits that was pushed since the last update.
+By default, as in using `scoop update` without argument, scoop will update itself with git, and displays all new commit logs that was pushed since the last update.
 Scoop also updates automatically anytime we install or update a new app, along with the buckets that was added locally.

 We can specify which app(s) to update by adding their name as argument: `scoop update 7zip git`.
 We can also tell scoop to update everything by using the asterisk `scoop update *`.

 Again, globally installed apps must use the `-g` option in the update command.